Know Better, Do Better

 Stay with me, because I'm circling back around to that point.

 If you go to OCC's FAQ page, it's mentioned that they partner with "a National Leadership Team... from various church denominations" in each receiving country.
-And here's where things get sketchy for many countries in sub-saharan Africa (and other third-world countries around the world, from what I've heard): these National Leadership Team partners are not always born-again believers.
+And here's where things get sketchy for many countries in sub-saharan Africa (and other third-world countries around the world, from what I've heard): despite calling themselves Christians, these National Leadership Team partners are not always born-again believers.

 Now, if you've followed our family and our ministry here in Zambia for any amount of time, you'll know that Zambia is, by constitution, "a Christian nation".
 And yet the amount of corruption here is outrageous.
 And that's what we're seeing with these boxes.
-Check out this blog post from a couple who were directly involved in a whole "thing" with these shoeboxes.
+Check out this blog post from a couple who were directly involved in a whole "thing" several years with these shoeboxes in their area of Zambia.
 It's eye-opening, but there's much too much for me to reiterate.
 But it'll get the point across about the corruption surrounding the distribution of the boxes here in our country.

 Anyway, in a nutshell, we have people on the National Team who use these shoeboxes as a means to line their pockets by charging churches absurd amounts of money to receive the boxes.
 I'm talking, charging the equivalent of thousands of US dollars.
-And according to an updated post from that same couple I just linked to, when an American with the company came to have a sit-down chat with everyone this side, the person from the National Leadership Team didn't accurately report to the American what was being discussed.
+And according to another post from that same couple I just linked to, when an American with SP came to have a sit-down chat with everyone this side many years ago, a person from the National Leadership Team didn't accurately report to the American what was being discussed.
 Seriously, it was a whole thing.
 Go read it.

 Now, the corruption in itself is reprehensible, but in the name of bubble bursting, let's continue.

 According to our local partners here in Zambia, the churches in our area who receive the boxes are mostly (if not all) of denominations that preach a false gospel, mainly a prosperity gospel.
 How do we know they preach a false gospel?
-Well, because we've lived here for over a decade and interacted with members of these same churches.
-Anyway, these prosperity gospel churches are very... prosperous in regards to money.
-Hence why they can afford the shoeboxes.
+Well, because we've lived here for 12 years and have interacted with members of these same churches.
+Anyway, these prosperity gospel churches are obviously prosperous in regards to money.
+Hence, why they can afford the shoeboxes.

 So let's break it down a bit (for our context in our area of Zambia):

-Corruption at the national level means that the only churches who can afford to pay for shoeboxes are the "wealthier" churches - which in Zambia means mostly prosperity gospel churches.
-So, if prosperity gospel churches are the main ones in possession of the boxes, then most of the children receiving the boxes are being reached by...
+Corruption at the national level means that the only churches who can afford to pay for shoeboxes are the "wealthier" churches - which in Zambia often means "prosperity gospel" churches.
+So, if prosperity gospel churches are a large percentage of the ones in possession of the boxes, then most of the children receiving the boxes are being reached and discipled by...

 Yeah.